ufjschool/ob-s14/drafts/final/sports.md

+HED: Anatomy of an Athete

+DEK: Athletes + Energy

 ##WOMEN'S TRACK

 Looking at the European snow-capped mountains for the last time, Agata Strausa knew she was going to need much more than coffee and her favorite dark chocolate to get her through this trip.